BEST-PRACTICE-FOR-SENDING-INVOICES

 1. Make it easy to find and refer to

-Clearly mention the invoice reference number, client ID, and date to make it easier for both you and your clients to refer to it in the future.
-With Refrens, you can also tag your invoices to easily categorize them and also generate tag-wise reports.
+Mention the invoice reference number, client ID, and date to make it easier for both you and your clients to refer to it in the future.
+With Refrens invoicing software, you can also tag your invoices to easily categorize them and generate tag-wise reports.

 1. Include a due date